randruc/Lazuli/doc/CStyleAndConventions.md

 This applies for all control statements that involve code sections: if, else, for, while, do

-For if-else blocks, the else keyword must be on the same line than the brackets.
+For if-else blocks, the else keyword must be on the same line than the braces.

 This is good: